markkerzner/FreeEed/README.md

 ## How it works

-FreeEed is built with Hadoop, Tika, Lucene, ElasticSearch and embodies best practices in Big Data systems.
+* FreeEed is built with Hadoop, Tika, Lucene, ElasticSearch and embodies best practices in Big Data systems.

-## Reading, indexing, and searching data from Ethereum blockchain smart contracts
+* Reading, indexing, and searching data from Ethereum blockchain smart contracts

-[FreeEedReview](https://github.com/shmsoft/FreeEedUI) is a companion project that allows to do legal review of FreeEed-processed data.
+[FreeEedReview](https://github.com/shmsoft/FreeEedUI) is a companion project that allows doing legal review of FreeEed-processed data.
 There are a few other nascent FreeEed* projects in the making, search them on GitHub.

 ## To build the project

     mvn clean install

-Also look in the file [for_developers_only](https://github.com/markkerzner/FreeEed/blob/master/freeeed-processing/for_developers_only)
+Also, look in the file [for_developers_only](https://github.com/markkerzner/FreeEed/blob/master/freeeed-processing/for_developers_only)

 ## For assistance